OlaIpaye/DataCleaning_for_DataCo/README.md

 ## Project Info

-The purpose of this project is to showcase how to prepare and clean raw data in Excel worksheets using data provided by a Car Dealership business based in India.
+The purpose of this project is to showcase how to prepare and clean raw data in Excel using data provided by a Consumer product business based in India.

 The initial files contain information on different cars sold by the dealership, inclduing the make of the car, model, fuel type, price sold, order details and customer information.